Two British army veterans go on trial for shooting IRA man 50 years ago

 Soldiers A and C had been manning one of several checkpoints set up in the Markets on the day.

-Moments later, the officer encountered Mr McCann at the junction with Little May Street and a scuffle ensued.
-Mr McCann evaded capture and ran away down Joy Street.
+Moments later, the officer encountered McCann at the junction with Little May Street and a scuffle ensued.
+McCann evaded capture and ran away down Joy Street.

 The Crown lawyer said that at that point, soldiers A and C, and another now deceased paratrooper, soldier B, opened fire.